Employment Tribunal (Range of costs)

 Ed Heppel - Partner (Hull) specialising in employment law with particular expertise in restrictive covenant disputes, complex and sensitive HR issues, TUPE, reorganisation and senior executive terminations and disputes, contractual negotiations and settlement agreements.
 Qualified in 2009; Hamers Solicitors, Hull (2007-2011) Joined Rollits in 2011.

-Caroline Neadley - Associate (Hull) specialising in employment law in particular discrimination, unfair dismissal, TUPE, employment tribunal claims, settlement agreements, contracts of employment and senior executive service agreements.
+Caroline Neadley - Partner (Hull) specialising in employment law in particular discrimination, unfair dismissal, TUPE, employment tribunal claims, settlement agreements, contracts of employment and senior executive service agreements.
 Qualified in 2004; Gosschalks, Hull (2002-2015); Humberside Police (2015-2017) Joined Rollits in 2017.

 Lucy Trynka - Solicitor (Hull) dealing with a variety of employment issues both contentious and non contentious, including Employment Tribunal work, preparing and advising on settlement agreements and preparing and reviewing contracts of employment.
 Joined Rollits in 2018; Qualified in 2020.